-1. Solids, 2.
+^{1.} Solids, 2.
 True, 3.
 True, 4.
 False, 5.
 False, 6.
 3 & 2, 7.
 1, 8.
 A septic tank, 9.
 A gravity system, 10.
 Two, 11.
 Conventional treatment systems, 12.
 24-36, 13.
 Gravity, 14.
 Clarified liquids, 15.
 Unused sewage tanks, 16.
 60 to 80

-Chapter 3 - ONSITE OPERATION AND MAINTENANCE SECTION
+Chapter 2- ONSITE OPERATION AND MAINTENANCE SECTION

-Section Focus: You will learn about the Clean Water Act and the basics of maintaining the decentralized or onsite wastewater facility and its operational requirements.
+Section Focus: You will learn about the basics of evaluating, maintaining and permitting the decentralized or onsite wastewater facility.
 At the end of this section, you the student will be able to describe the basics of decentralized wastewater facility maintenance and failures.
 There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.

 Scope/Background: Onsite sewage treatment system installers/operators provide and maintain septic systems in compliance with all state and federal requirements and permits to ensure that untreated wastewater will not contaminate the environment or pollute waterways.
+These operators inspects, maintains, or certifies maintenance of onsite systems using alternative treatment technologies, recirculating gravel filters, or sand filters must be certified as a maintenance provider and certified by the manufacturer of the system.